CadenzaProject/cadenzaproject.github.io/blog/2023-10-05-sensory_panel_update.md

 </div>

 Second, the entrants in the [First Cadenza Challenge](https://cadenzachallenge.org/docs/cadenza1/cc1_intro) have now submitted systems they devised to improve the audio quality of various music samples.
-These samples have been tailored for the hearing profiles of our listener panel participants and are currently being prepared for our online listening software, NOTE.
+These samples have been tailored for the hearing profiles of our listener panel participants and are currently being prepared for our online software.

 **We will be releasing the main online listening experiment over the coming days!**